xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 Assignment was originally declared as  `char`,  and  must  now be declared string[8].
 (Clearly,  we  could  make the string length longer if we chose, but most assemblers limit the length anyhow.)
-Make  this  change,  and  then  recompile and test. _NOW_ do  you believe that it's a simple change?
+Make  this  change,  and  then  recompile and test. _Now_ do  you believe that it's a simple change?